bic-org-uk/bic-lcf/docs/LCF-AuthenticationAuthorisation.md

     -- or --

-    HTTP/403 - The id-value and password\pin combination are invalid, or need to be obtained from the IdP again
+    HTTP/403 - The id-value and password\pin combination for the patron are invalid, or need to be obtained from the IdP again

     -- or --

     HTTP/404 - the Patron represented by id-value does not exist

+#### Determining if an Operation requires Authentication

+The client should attempt the operation with no authentication information (neither terminal authentication via HTTP Basic nor user authentication via lcf-patron-credential HTTP header)

+A response code of 200\201 means that no authentication is required.
+A response of 401 means that terminal authentication is required.
+A response of 403 means that patron authentication is required.

+(if both terminal and patron authentication is required, the server may respond with either 401/403, and may respond to a subsequent request with a similar message should the client send only one of the required authentication).

+Care should be taken not to use operations which have side effects (e.g. POST, PUT, DELETE) purely for testing whether Authentication is required.

 #### Patron Authorisation